A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Q-Nash

 $A$ is called penalty value, which is added on top of the solution energy, if a constraint was not satisfied, i.e. one of the three terms (quadratic differences) are unequal to $0$.
 Thus, adding a penalty value states a solution as invalid.
 Only if the total energy described by $H=0$ the corresponding solution is a valid \textit{global best response} strategy profile and thus a PNE.

 All these energy terms are specified within the QUBO problem matrix $Q$, which the quantum annealer takes as an input, goes through the annealing process and responds with a binary vector $x$ as a solution, see Sec. \ref{sec:qauntum-annealing}.
-This vector indicates which best response strategy of each player should be chosen to form a PNE. \begin{exmp} {\em To demonstrate the function of the last energy term (constraint) of Eq. \ref{eq:QUBO SC-complete}, an excerpt of \textit{best response} strategy combinations of $B$ (in form of pointed sets, with the bold player-action-combination being the base point) for an arbitrary 4-player game are visualized in Fig. \ref{fig:union-example}.
+This vector indicates which best response strategy of each player should be chosen to form a PNE.

+\begin{exmp} {\em To demonstrate the function of the last energy term (constraint) of Eq. \ref{eq:QUBO SC-complete}, an excerpt of \textit{best response} strategy combinations of $\mathcal{B}$ (in form of pointed sets, with the bold player-action-combination being the base point) for an arbitrary 4-player game are visualized in Fig. \ref{fig:union-example}.
 The green union of four \textit{best response} sets leads to a PNE, in which every player is playing one of his \textit{best response} strategies.
 Although the red union of three sets also leads to a global combined strategy set, in which every player is playing one of his actions, it is not a PNE, due to player $B$ not playing a \textit{best response} strategy.} \end{exmp}